1999–2000 Eastern Counties Football League: Premier Division

 Sudbury Town merged with Sudbury Wanderers to form new club AFC Sudbury.

 Histon won the league on the last day of the season, coming from behind to win 2-1 win away at Gorleston with Wayne Goddard scoring the winner in the 76th minute.
 The victory meant that title rivals Wroxham, who still had a game in hand against Warboys Town, could not catch them.
-Histon's victory gained them promotion to the Dr. Martens League and also saved Felixstowe Port & Town from relegation as, had Wroxham won, they would not have been promoted.
+Histon's victory gained them promotion to the Southern Football League and also saved Felixstowe Port & Town from relegation as, had Wroxham won, they would not have been promoted.

 League table

 Division One

 Division One featured 16 clubs which competed in the division last season, along with two new clubs: